 According to regulations at 8 CFR sections 208.20 and 1208.20, an application is frivolous if any of its material elements is deliberately fabricated.
-(See Section IV, Right to Counsel, in Part 1 of these instructions if you have any questions.)
-You may not avoid a frivolous finding simply because someone advised or told you to provide false information on your asylum application.
+(See Instructions, Part 1: Filing Instructions, Section IV, "Right to Counsel," in the event that you have any questions.)
+Please note that you may not avoid a frivolous finding simply because someone advised or told you to provide false information on your asylum application.

-Part E. Signature of Person Preparing Form, If Other Than You
+Part E. Signature of Person Preparing Form, If Other Than You.